 Acidic Cove Forests

 This group contains mixed hardwood and hardwood-hemlock forests of infertile, mesic, montane habitats.
 In Virginia, these forests occur extensively throughout the mountains, occupying moist lower slopes, ravines, and coves underlain by sandstone, quartzite, granite, and other acidic bedrock.
-Typical overstory trees include tulip-poplar (Liriodendron tulipifera), eastern hemlock (Tsuga canadensis), red maple (Acer rubrum), sweet birch (Betula lenta), eastern white pine (Pinus strobus), cucumber magnolia (Magnolia acuminata), and Fraser magnolia (Magnolia fraseri) in variable mixtures.
+Typical overstory trees include tulip-tree (Liriodendron tulipifera), eastern hemlock (Tsuga canadensis), red maple (Acer rubrum), sweet birch (Betula lenta var. lenta), eastern white pine (Pinus strobus), cucumber magnolia (Magnolia acuminata), and Fraser magnolia (Magnolia fraseri) in variable mixtures.
 Although less frequent, American beech (Fagus grandifolia) is also an important overstory tree in some stands, particularly in the Cumberland Mountains.

 Composition of these forests appears to vary with elevation and physiographic region.
 They are closely related to communities of the Eastern Hemlock - Hardwood Forests ecological group, but generally have more diverse composition of woody species and considerably higher species richness.
 The hemlock component has been further reduced by past logging and, more recently, by outbreaks of the hemlock woolly adelgid (Adelges tsugae), an introduced insect pest.